Bergman Projections, Kernel $p$-Norm Estimates, and Toeplitz Operators with B\'{e}koll\'{e} and Bonami weights: Introduction and Results

-A classical problem in the theory of weighted Bergman spaces is to characterize the weights $u$, for which the Bergman projection $P$ is a bounded orthogonal projection from $L^{p}(u)$ to $A^{p}(u)$.
-This problem was solved by B\'{e}koll\'{e} and Bonami (\cite{B,BB}), they found that these weights are precisely $u\in B_{p},$ which is defined below.
+A classical problem in the theory of weighted Bergman spaces is to characterize the weights $u$ for which $P$ is bounded from $L^p(u)$ to $A^p(u)$.
+This problem was completely resolved by B\'{e}koll\'{e} and Bonami (\cite{B, BB}), who demonstrated that these weights are precisely those belonging to the class $B_p$ defined below.